Maths is important.

 Anyway, I always wanted to give my kids a good grounding in maths, to make sure that they could work out every problem that came their way and make educated decisions, financially and otherwise.
 But when we started homeschooling there weren’t a lot of Australian maths curriculum options.

 So we started off with workbooks.
 We’d get whatever looked interesting at the time at their level, and work through it.
-I didn’t get the teacher guides because I knew what they were doing and they were pretty irrelevant.
-And this served us fairly well for a while, but over the last few years, I began to get dissatisfied with workbooks for a few reasons.
+I didn’t get the teacher guides because they were geared for classrooms, with lots of time-filler activities.
+And this served us fairly well for a while, but over the last few years I’ve been dissatisfied with workbooks for a few reasons.

-Firstly, they didn’t seem to teach deeply.
-There was so little practice of each concept, and they were always forging ahead to the next topic.
+Firstly, they don’t teach deeply.
+There was so little practice of each concept before forging ahead to the next topic.
 We partly combatted this by doing multiple workbooks and supplementing with hands-on activities (because that’s what homeschoolers do, right?
 Monopoly definitely counts as maths time!)

 And thirdly, once they reached high school the textbooks were pretty ordinary.
-We struggled to find books that included clear explanations, and the online programs we tried weren’t a hit.
+We struggled to find books that included clear explanations, and we didn’t like the online programs we tried.

 So full disclosure, I got all my stuff for free – but you guys know that if I didn’t like it, I’d just send it back again.
 All opinions and experiences are mine and aren’t influenced by Maths Australia.